-The British education system is currently the third highest funded in the world, our teachers work the longest hours in Europe, and yet we’re still lagging behind on the Pisa rankings.
-On the back of this data, it would be reasonable to assume that the problem has nothing to do with funding, or the effort put in behind the scenes.
+Despite the common complaints that it’s under-resourced, the British education system is actually one of the highest funded in the world, our teachers work some of the longest hours in the world, and yet we’re still lagging behind on the Pisa rankings.
+On the back of this data, it would be reasonable to assume that the problem isn’t to do with funding, or the effort put in behind the scenes.

 The truth is that the problem with British education has nothing to do with how we’re teaching our children at all, but it has everything to do with what we’re teaching them.

 The best summary of what I’m saying here would be to recount two stories from kids I’ve taught over the past few years:

 I once asked a top set Year 11 boy, from an Outstanding school in Richmond, how well he thought his education had prepared him for his life.
 He said, “You know what, sir, it’s a disaster.
 I reckon I could calculate the velocity of a ball dropped from a tall building on a windy day, but I couldn’t tell you how to work out the APR on a credit card.”